This post may contain affiliate links. Please read our disclosure policy.

 These easy Quinoa Vegetarian Meatballs have heaps of traditional Italian spices and two types of cheese!
 You pan sear them first then bake them for a beautiful crispy exterior and tender, flavorful interior.
 So toothsome, you will never even miss the meat!

-Quinoa has made an appearance in everything from salad (coming soon!) to these Vegetarian Meatballs.
+Quinoa has made an appearance in everything from salad to these Vegetarian Meatballs.
 Instead of all the pumpkin and apple baking that I should be doing, I’ve been going a little quinoa crazy!
+The next stop is breakfast!
+Try these quinoa breakfast recipes with me!

 I just can’t get enough!